symlex/symlex-docs/docs/framework.md

 ## Command-line Application ##

-To install our example application, make sure you have PHP 7.1+ installed on your system.
+To install our example application, make sure you have PHP 7.1+ and Composer installed on your system.

 Run composer to create a new project from the latest stable release and fetch external dependencies: